Carl Edwards: 2016: Final season

 Edwards parted ways with crew chief Darian Grubb after the 2015 season ended.
 Dave Rogers was tapped as his new crew chief.
 Edwards showed strength with his new crew chief, evident when he brought home several top tens.
 Edwards dominated the final laps of the 2016 Food City 500 to win the race after starting on pole.
 He also dominated nearly the whole race as he led 276 of 500 laps, holding off Dale Earnhardt Jr. and Kurt Busch on four restarts to win the race.
 On the final lap at Richmond, Edwards won the race after making a last-lap pass on teammate Kyle Busch, by moving him up the race track.
 He became the first driver to make a last-lap pass in Richmond Speedway's history.
 This elevated him from sixth in the standings to third.
 Edwards qualified for the playoffs and won a rain-shortened race at Texas to clinch a spot in the Championship 4 race at Homestead–Miami Speedway.
 Because the race was shortened by rain, Edwards did not do his signature backflip.
 In the final race at Homestead, he was hooked by championship rival Joey Logano on a restart with ten laps remaining, ending his hopes of winning a Cup Series championship.
 The championship was won by Jimmie Johnson for the seventh time in his career.

-On January 9, 2017, FOX Sports reported Edwards planned to step away from NASCAR to pursue other opportunities; Daniel Suárez replaced him in the 2017 season.
-In his retirement press conference on January 11, 2017, Edwards said, “I don't have a life raft I'm jumping onto, I'm just jumping.
+On January 9, 2017, FOX Sports reported Edwards planned to retire from NASCAR to pursue other opportunities; Daniel Suárez replaced him in the 2017 season.
+In his retirement press conference on January 11, 2017, Edwards said, "I don't have a life raft I'm jumping onto, I'm just jumping.
 And in a way, that makes it easier.
-This is a pure, simple, personal decision.”
+This is a pure, simple, personal decision."